anoma/nspec/docs/node_architecture/engines/index.md

 are listed here, and the specification is continually expanding with new engine families.

-??? quote "AnomaMessage"
+??? quote "Engine messages in Anoma"

     --8<-- "./docs/node_architecture/types/anoma_message.juvix.md"

-??? quote "AnomaEnvironment"
+??? quote "Engine environments in Anoma"

     --8<-- "./docs/node_architecture/types/anoma_environment.juvix.md"